 Squats are the best way to build leg strength quickly.
 Especially your thighs, glutes and knees.

-2. Everyday, increase your squats in the second set by 2.
-So the next day you are doing one set of 12, with a 2 mins break and then another 4, totalling 16.
+3. Every day, increase your squats in the second set by 2.
+So the next day you are doing one set of 12, with a 2-minute break and then another 4, totalling 16.

 For strengthening your core, there’s no better exercise than Planks and Hip Raises.
 Both of them are very common exercises.

-Note: Any form of exercise requires you to warm up first.
+Please note: Any form of exercise requires you to stretch and warm up first.
 Do not do any cardio or strength training with a cold body.
-And also important is to cool down your body once you are done with the exercises.
-This video will help you do basic warm up and cool down routine.

-1. Start by the slowest jog possible by you.
+1. Start with the slowest jog possible by you.
 Look to see the maximum distance that you can cover without feeling overly fatigued.
+We call this the starting distance

 3. The subsequent day, add another 0.50 km over the last distance covered.
 Again, do not worry about the time being taken.